Race for Nature FAQs

 9. What are the age restrictions?

-The minimum age for participants of this race is 17.
-Participants under the age of 18 require parental consent prior to attending the event.
-Parental consent must be given on the pre-event questionnaire prior to the race.
+The minimum age for participants of the 5k race is 11, and for the 10k is 17.
+Participants under the age of 18 require parental consent prior to attending the event,

 10. Will there be a warm-up?